 Some people have more experience in their careers than others, but it is not necessarily a best resume practice to include everything on the resume.
 The best resume practice concerning the length of the resume should be one page for about 8-10 years of experience, with a maximum of 20 years reflected in depth on the document.
 This best resume practice not only highlights relevant experience but also keeps your reader engaged and gives a better understanding of your level of experience.

-With these best resume practices in hand, you’ll be on your way to writing a resume just like the professionals.
+With these best resume practices in hand, you’ll be on your way to writing a high-quality resume just like the professionals.